 - You will not be able to water your whole yard in one go with the water from one small pipe.
 Your system will therefore have to be broken down into zones as shown in our Sample Design.

-- Visit the Sprinkler Layout page and note the ‘Head to Head’ minimum 100% overlap style of sprinkler layout.
+- Visit the Sprinkler System Layout Guide page and note the ‘Head to Head’ minimum 100% overlap style of sprinkler layout.

 - Sketch your area, preferably ‘To Scale’, then position your Sprinkler heads with reference to the Sprinkler Layout Page.

 - If you have a Compass, mark in your Sprinkler’s watered area to better view your Layout, as most of your Sprinklers will water in a partial or full circle pattern.

 - Keep to similar Sprinkler styles within a zone. (e.g. try not to mix Pop-up Sprinklers with garden micros, or rotating with non-rotating Sprinklers etc)

 - Stay within a 30Lt/min flowrate for the 19mm Pipe, even if you have better flowrate results, as the faster moving water may cause blowouts.
 Refer to the Sprinkler Info page for your Lt/min Sprinkler head flowrates.